Skip to main content

 Your body operates on a series of precise biochemical messages, a constant dialogue between hormones and cells.
 Inositol is a key facilitator of this dialogue.
 It functions as a secondary messenger, a molecule that resides within your cells and translates the messages of hormones, particularly insulin, into direct, decisive action.

 This process is fundamental to how your body manages energy.
 When insulin arrives at a cell’s outer wall, inositol is what relays the command inward, instructing the cell to open its gates and accept glucose for fuel.
-This single action, repeated trillions of times, is the bedrock of and hormonal stability.
+This single action, repeated trillions of times, is the bedrock of metabolic health and hormonal stability.

 The term ‘inositol’ actually refers to a family of nine distinct isomers, which are molecules with the same chemical formula but different structural arrangements.
-Within this family, two members are of primary clinical importance ∞ (MI) and (DCI).
+Within this family, two members are of primary clinical importance ∞ myo-inositol (MI) and D-chiro-inositol (DCI).
 Think of them as specialized messengers, each with a distinct yet cooperative role.

 Myo-inositol is the most abundant form, a veritable workhorse found in the membranes of almost every cell.
 Its primary responsibility is to facilitate glucose uptake and to serve as a structural component of the cell’s signaling apparatus.
 D-chiro-inositol, conversely, is present in much smaller quantities and acts as a specialist.